Hikvision Chinese Government Owner CETHIK

 Do Not Blame Hikvision Overseas Employees

 Hikvision overseas employees are not to be blamed here.
 Hikvision management is hiding this from them as well.
-Given local employee's general lack of knowledge of Chinese language and Chinese government structure, this is not something they could easily determine for themselves.
+Given local employee's general lack of knowledge of Chinese language and PRC government structure, this is not something they could easily determine for themselves.
 Worse, these Western employees have it even harder as they are caught in the middle and on the front lines of this.

-Blame Hikvision Chinese Leadership
+Blame Hikvision PRC Leadership

 Trust Problems For Hikvision